What was Science Fiction called in the early part of the 20th Century?

 Science in Fiction

 More accurately, the general public were using the phrase ‘science in fiction’ as well as ‘science and fiction’ There are a few examples of this which can be found in Trove.
-A 1901 article Science in Fiction where Dr. Andrew Wilson, in the Illustrated London News, syndicated to several newspapers in Australia, says ‘The novelist has come to draw his inspiration more and more frequently from the Pierian spring of scientific knowledge.
+A 1901 article Science in Fiction where Dr. Andrew Wilson, in The Illustrated London News, (update – originally published in Nov 1899) syndicated to several newspapers in Australia, says ‘The novelist has come to draw his inspiration more and more frequently from the Pierian spring of scientific knowledge.
 In ordinary fiction there are two phases of science that are utilised.
 The novelist either weaves his story around what science has proved to be a reality in life, or he makes science to suit his requirements’ and later ‘The reasonable use of the imagination is therefore entirely warranted in respect of science in fiction.’

 Unlike William Wilson’s earlier proclamation that Science-Fiction should describe fiction that has science in it, Andrew Wilson gets closer by pointing out it has a ‘reasonable use of imagination’.
 While seeming like a simple comment, in 1901 imagination was described as a rare skill that only some people could use.
 It was also recommended to be used as a tool sparingly by the general public, less someone may suffer ‘an attack of the vapours.’